FizzyPopp/ChefCapp-Admin/README.md

 just uhhh, install it from the system package manager - apt, brew, pacman, chocolatey, what have you.
 If your package manager does not allow direct version management, then you should consider using nvm.

 #### using nvm
-The repository comes with .nvmrc that points to `lts/carbon` (i.e. node v8), so the version should be pinned and one just needs to run the commands and the correct version will be obtained.
+The repository comes with .nvmrc that points to `lts/carbon` (i.e. node v8) or `lts/dubnium` (i.e. node v10), so the version should be pinned and one just needs to run the commands and the correct version will be obtained.

 1. Install nvm: